dimalinux/HsmKeyWrappingExample/README.md

 Ideally, the KEK can unwrap the encrypted host key on the HSM and allow the unwrapped key to be used in crypto operations, but never allow the HSM client to query back the unwrapped host key in the clear.
-In my testing with the Luna SA 8000 provided by Amazon CloudHSM, I was unable to do this.
+In my testing with the Luna SA 8000 provided by Amazon CloudHSM, there is no way to do this.
 The HSM was always willing to give back the unwrapped key in the clear when calling *getEncoded()* on the key.